Anti-VEGF Injections (Intravitreal Injections)

 - Most patients need ongoing treatment for years

-- Some may eventually stop with careful monitoring
+- Some can eventually extend intervals or stop with careful monitoring

-- Stopping too soon can lead to recurrence
+- Stopping too soon can allow fluid or bleeding to return, sometimes quietly at first

 Treatment Outcomes